ldrobnik/drobnik.writing/src/data/blognotes/polish-alexandrine.md

 The latter is all about vowels, which can vary in duration and chain into diphthongs (and even triphthongs!), while its word stress is pretty unpredictable.

 I knew from the beginning I can’t be too dogmatic about the process.
-I allowed certain deviations (such as treating some diphthongs as if they were single vowels) and focussed instead on retaining the caesura and overall rhythm.
+I allowed certain deviations (such as treating some diphthongs as single vowels) and focussed instead on retaining the caesura and overall rhythm.

 And so the Polish: